hugoabernier/next-level-spfx-workshop/Lab1/README.md

 1. Don't panic, the installation is very quick.
 You might even believe that there was an error, but if you see **Updated 1 package in x.xxxs**, you were successful.
 1. When the installation is complete, enter `tsc --version`, followed by <kbd>Enter</kbd>.
 You should see **Version 4.5.2**.

+## Exercise 8: Install CLI for Microsoft 365

+1. From the command prompt, enter the following command: `npm i -g @pnp/cli-microsoft365`, followed by <kbd>Enter</kbd>.
+1. When the installation is complete, enter `m365`, followed by <kbd>Enter</kbd>.
+1. If it doesn't scream at you, you are good!

-## Exercise 8: Install essential Visual Studio Code extensions
+## Exercise 9: Install essential Visual Studio Code extensions

 1. Launch **Visual Studio Code**.
 1. Open the **Extensions** activity bar (or by enterping <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>X</kbd>)